XvisionAS/futureon-k8s-integration-template/README.md

 You need to request a service account key file to **FutureOn** before you can access it.
 Please contact olav@futureon.com for this request.

-It also runs a private docker registry, which you will get access to with your user when created.
+It also runs a private docker registry.

 In order to access the cluster with the service account key file, the following commands can be used:
 * `gcloud auth activate-service-account --project=futureon-internal-it --key-file=<SERVICE_ACCOUNT_KEY_FILE>`

-#gcloud auth activate-service-account --project=futureon-internal-it --key-file=<SERVICE_ACCOUNT_KEY_FILE>
-#export KUBECONFIG=tocgcp.yaml
+* `export KUBECONFIG=tocgcp.yaml`
-#gcloud container clusters get-credentials dev --zone europe-north1-a --project futureon-internal-it
+* `gcloud container clusters get-credentials dev --zone europe-north1-a --project futureon-internal-it`

-#kubectl get po -A
+You can then use kubectl to issue commands to the cluster.
+Lens/OpenLens is also a good IDE to manage k8s clusters.

 ### Tilt